 Peill + Putzler Artichoke Flush Mount or Wall Lamp

-Materials: White opal moulded frosted glass.
+Materials: Round white opal moulded & frosted glass lampshade in a flower shape.
 Metal (iron) round ceiling mount.
-Metal socket.
+Metal E27 socket.

 Height: 18 cm / 7.08”